left-brain/left-brain/README.md

-- 👋 Hi, I’m @left-brain (aka bab)
+-  Hi, I’m @left-brain (aka tjesse)
-- 👀 I’m interested in Game Development
+-  I’m interested in Game Development
-- 🌱 I’m currently learning making Unity tools
+-  I’m currently learning making Unity tools
-- 📫 You can reach me on discord #tjeesse
+-  You can add me on discord @ #tjasjas
-- 😄 Pronouns: He/Him
+-  Pronouns: He/Him
-- ⚡ Fun fact: I'm making a sick ass physics vr game called Qatalyst!

 <!---
 left-brain/left-brain is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.